Learn Japanese with a Native Teacher From daily conversation to cultural tips — all online.

 top of page

-Learning Japanese often looks intimidating from the outside: three writing systems, new sounds, unfamiliar sentence structures, and layers of politeness.
-But in reality, Japanese is not inherently “difficult”—it’s simply different from English.
-The moment learners stop comparing the two languages and begin treating Japanese as its own system, progress becomes dramatically smoother.
+Learning Japanese often looks intimidating from the outside.
+Three writing systems, new sounds, unfamiliar sentence structures, and layers of politeness can be overwhelming.
+However, Japanese is not inherently “difficult”—it’s simply different from English.
+The moment I stopped comparing the two languages and began treating Japanese as its own system, my progress became dramatically smoother.

 Another common struggle comes from Japanese sentence order.
 English places the verb early; Japanese hides it at the end.
 This often makes beginners feel lost mid-sentence.
 But with practice, you start predicting the ending naturally, just like how you anticipate rhyme in a song.
 Japanese is surprisingly logical once patterns start appearing.